 When it comes to disposing of wood pellet cat litter, you have a couple more ways to do that compared to regular clay litter.
 These are also better for the environment, than simply throwing the used litter in the trash.

 Composting wood litter

-Since wood is a natural material that is biodegradable, so it the litter.
+Wood pellets are biodegradable, and can be composted according to Energy Pellets Of America.
 You can compost it once it has served its initial purpose, and later use it for fertilizer in the garden or for indoor plants!

 Tip: Read the article Cat Litter Composting Guide – How To Compost Cat Litter for more information.

 Can you flush pellet litter made from wood?

 According to one brand, it is OK to flush wood pellets in small amounts.
 However, it might not be worth the risk.
 The risk being clogged pipes.
 Not a pleasant or cheap potential outcome.